 - 1. On the Interfaces pane, click the vCenter server to which you want to delegate one or more services. - 2.
-On the Spaces/Storage Services pane, select the storage space from which you want to choose storage services.
-The available services that reside on the selected storage space are immediately displayed. - 3.
-Right-click on a service that you want to delegate to the vCenter server, and then select Delegate to vCenter\IP\address, or click the Attach/Delegate button on the service.
-The service color changes to indicate the successful delegation, as illustrated below. - You can continue the process by right-clicking available services under the current storage space.
+On the Spaces/Storage Services pane, select the storage space from which you want to choose storage services. - The available services that reside on the selected storage space are immediately displayed. - 3.
+Right-click on a service that you want to delegate to the vCenter server, and then select Delegate to vCenter_IP_address, or click the Attach/Delegate button on the service. - The service and its frame colors changes to indicate the successful delegation, as illustrated below.

+You can continue the process by right-clicking available services under the current storage space.

-Figure 74. vCenter server with delegated service
+Figure 74: vCenter server with delegated service